 Figure 9.
-3D Additive manufactured model of a skull base region with the created defect – different views.
+3D additive manufactured model of a skull base region with the created defect – different views.

-3D customized devices with appropriate flexibility were also manufactured by FDM, using BioFlex filament, as closure system for the created skull base defect (Figure 10).
+3D customised devices with appropriate flexibility were also manufactured by FDM, using BioFlex filament, as a closure system for the created skull base defect (Figure 10).

-In comparison to conventional fabrication methods, additive manufacturing techniques allow a strict control of the structural features and, consequently, of the properties of the devices, satisfying all the requirements [34],[35].
+In comparison with conventional fabrication methods, additive manufacturing techniques allow strict control of the structural features and, consequently, of the properties of the devices, satisfying all the requirements [34],[35].

-The customized closure devices were suitably developed to provide high flexibility and relatively high strength, according to the specific application.
+The customised closure devices were suitably developed to provide high flexibility and relatively high strength, according to the specific application.

 The physical models were used to simulate clinical practice, and the feasibility of the proposed approach was consequently demonstrated (Figure 11).